HomeTypes of ShipsWhat are RORO Ships?

 Pure Car carriers(PCC) /Pure Car Truck Carriers (PCTC)

-Pure Car carriers(PCC) /Pure Car Truck Carriers (PCTC)have a box-like framework, with the arrangement of ramps to load and unload the cargo.
-The pure car carrier is used to transport only cars whereas PCTC is used to transport all types of vehicles.
+Pure Car carriers(PCC) / Pure Car Truck Carriers (PCTC)have a box-like framework, with ramps to load and unload the cargo.
+The pure car carrier is used to transport only cars, whereas PCTC is used to transport all types of vehicles.

-These consists of a quarter ramp in a stern, 2 ramps on both the sides, covered internal ramps and hostable decks are used to transfer the cars into multi-level decks.
-Vehicles drive directly into the ship and via internal ramp system to various decks.
+These consist of a quarter ramp in the stern, two ramps on both sides, covered internal ramps, and hostable decks used to transfer the cars into multi-level decks.
+Vehicles drive directly into the ship and via an internal ramp system to various decks.

 ROPAX